 ^{ 2} SKYTRAX: A UK-based aviation services research company founded in 1989.
 It evaluates airports and airlines worldwide, covering a wide range of evaluation criteria.
-Haneda Airport "rating (for nine consecutive years since 2014) and the "Best Airport Terminal Cleanliness" category (for seven consecutive years from 2016) and the "Best PRM/Accessible Facilities" category (for four consecutive years from 2019).
-"PRM," an abbreviation of "Persons with Reduced Mobility," represents an evaluation category for facilities, and those who have been injured
+Haneda Airport Traing (for nine consecutive years since 2014) and the 1st rank in the "Best Airport Terminal Cleanliness" category (for seven consecutive years from 2016) and the "Best PRM/Accessible Facilities" category (for four consecutive years from 2019).
+"PRM," an abbreviation of "Persons with Reduced Mobility," represents an evaluation category for facilities that consider the elderly, people with disabilities, and those who have been injured